 Laurie has both direct social work practice and research experience with a variety of immigrant communities, including refugees, survivors of human trafficking, and asylees.
 Previously, she served as program coordinator for Green Leaf Refugee Services, providing intensive health and emotional health case management services to refugees, victims of trafficking, asylees, and other immigrants in Central Texas.
 Currently, she provides assessments and serves as an expert witness in immigration cases of women and children seeking T visas, U visas, and asylum based on domestic violence.

 Laurie earned a master's and a doctoral degree in Social Work from the University of Texas at Austin and an undergraduate degree in Linguistics from Georgetown University.
 She has studied in Santiago, Chile, and in Quito, Ecuador, and was a Peace Corps Volunteer in Niger, West Africa.

-Assistant Professor, St. Edward's University, 2016 - present
+Assistant Professor, St. Edward's University, 2016 - 2021

-Lecturer, University of TX at Austin, 2015-2016
+Lecturer, University of Texas at Austin, 2015-2016

 PhD, University of Texas at Austin, 2015

 BS in Linguistics, Georgetown University, 1996